breisa/433mhz/README.md

 ./433.py --send 23 signal.json
 ```

-## Other
+## Range
-Similiar tools for working with 433mhz signals, often try to decode/encode the signals.
-In contrast, this tool simply records and replays the digital signals that are actually sent.
-This allows this tool to work with arbitrary codes/devices as long as the used codes are static and the protocol is not interactive.

 To increase the range of the cheap transmitter modules, it is possible to add antennas to them.
-For example, a simple antenna in the form of a 17cm long wire works great.
+For me, a simple antenna in the form of a 17cm long wire worked great.